inducer/relate/doc/content.rst

                 * What is Scientific Computing?
                 * Python intro

-The first section, ``event_kinds`` provides color and titling information that applies to all events sharing a symbolic name.
-The second, `events` can be used to provide a more verbose description for each event that appears below the main calendar.
+The first section, ``event_kinds``, provides color and titling information that applies to all events sharing a symbolic name.
+The second, `events`, can be used to provide a more verbose description for each event that appears below the main calendar.
 Titles and colors can also be overriden for each event specifically.